5 Shipshewana Stops Every DIY Lover Must Visit

 If you are like me, you probably spend entirely too much time day-dreaming about all of the possible projects you could create, repurpose or make for your home.
 As proof, my Pinterest page is full of them, and most are quite honestly WAY over my skill set.
 Here are 5 inspirational stops for you to try out for yourself.

 A one-of-a-kind stop for ALL sorts of collectibles, antiques and totally unique finds that can be used in a number of project ideas for every level or just left as you find them in their original spectacular state.

-My daughter has been dreaming about a vanity and I found this amazing piece this past winter at Shipshewana Auction.
+My daughter had been dreaming about a vanity and I found this amazing piece at the Shipshewana Auction one recent winter.
 Ok, so this is one of those projects that I have only partially begun.
 My goal is to chalk paint the dresser and so far, all I have done is recover the stool, but like I said before my skill set and my ambitions aren’t always a direct match.
 (Read about the next stop for more on the recovering of the stool.)

 The perfect stop for fabric to cover any project, make any quilt or textile creation you can dream up.

 We found the PERFECT fabric with the cutest owls that are a great match for the paint my daughter has picked out for her bedroom at Yoder's Department Store.
 Not what you see on the walls in the previous picture of the vanity.
 It coordinates perfectly with the decorative owls - did you see them on the dresser in the birdcage?
 She bought those at Lasting Impressions right here in Shipshewana as well... my daughter’s absolute favorite little shop in town.